The Darling river run small group tour

 Time to explore some historical aspects of the town before following the “Wailwan” Sotry through Quambone to the Macquarie Marshes and Willies Retreat.
 From the Macquarie Marshes we travel across black soil, saltbush country to the important Aboriginal area surrounding Brewarrina.
 Links exist between this area and Mt Yengo area – in the past and the present – and the rejuvenated cultural museum should provide us with some insights to past connections, including the important fish traps and the ‘mission’ which was such a controversial part of Brewarrina’s history.

 Our next two nights are at Bourke, one hour to the west of Brewarrina.

 Accommodation: Riverside Motel

 Overview: Bourke has a fascinating history and is well worth exploring.
-The Outback Exhibition Centre provides a great introduction, but the town has some great buildings from it history including the cemetery.
-A visit to Culgoa Dreaming is a must.
+The Outback Exhibition visitor centre provides a great introduction, but the town has some great buildings from it history including the cemetery.

 Accommodation: Riverside Motel

 Overview: In arid lands, rivers become natural routes for travelling and our journey continues down the Darling, following this important trading route/songline.
 Today, though, we sidetrack to Stone Country and visit Gunderbooka National Park, with its story of Aboriginal occupation and art sites.
 Our route then takes us back to the river port town of Louth, to our overnight stay at Trillby – a modern and interesting sheep grazing property on the Darling.